Pulp Engine Document Rendering

 Opt-in, not default

-RENDER_MODE=child-process (default) shares a Chromium pool across tenants.
-For stricter tenant-level rendering isolation, RENDER_MODE=container or socket give you per-render sandboxing.
+RENDER_MODE=child-process (default) shares a Chromium pool across renders.
+For stricter per-render isolation, RENDER_MODE=container sandboxes each render in an ephemeral container, and socket additionally moves Docker authority off the API process.
 Default is fine for most; regulated deployments should pick a stronger mode.
+Read the threat model →

 Ready to try it?